Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Experiments

-\textbf{Effect of KG Enhancement.} We find that knowledge graph enhancement improves the models performance in almost every case.
-Specifically, the KGE model outperforms the base model across the board.
-This trend remains true in the multi-domain setting as well (with and without GNN).
-However, while KG enhancement does improve on every model class, the magnitude of the improvement decreases as the models get stronger.
-This is noticeable in the less pronounced difference between Multi-domain GNN and Multi-domain GNN + KGE.
+\textbf{Effect of KG Enhancement.} We find that KG enhancement improves each model's performance across the board.
+Specifically, KGE versions outperform their corresponding non-KGE version in every case in both multi-domain and zero-shot settings.
+The impact is particularly pronounced for simpler models - adding KGE to the multi-domain model increases MRR from 0.013 to 0.027, representing a 108\% improvement.
+While the relative magnitude of improvement decreases as the base models become more sophisticated, KGE continues to provide meaningful gains even with the GNN model, particularly in the zero-shot setting where it improves Music H@100 from 0.271 to 0.317.
+This persistent benefit in the zero-shot scenario suggests that KG-enhanced item representations effectively capture cross-domain relationships, improving transfer learning between domains.

-\textbf{Effect of using Multi-Domain models.} We can look at the effect of adding multi-domain modeling capabilities by comparing the base single-domain vs multi-domain models as well as the single vs multi-domain models under KG enhancement.
-In both cases multi-domain confers a benefit, though the benefit is not as clearcut as adding KG enhancement.
-Despite having the fewest interactions per user, the books domain sees least improvement from multidomain learning as the task is already the easiest.
+\textbf{Effect of Multi-Domain models.} We can look at the effect of adding multi-domain modeling capabilities by comparing the base single-domain vs multi-domain models as well as the single vs multi-domain models under KG enhancement.
+In both cases multi-domain confers a benefit, though the benefit is not as clearcut as adding KGE.
+Despite having the fewest interactions per user, the books domain sees least improvement from multi-domain learning as the task is the easiest.

 \textbf{Effect of GNN.} We observe that leveraging a GNN is a critical tool to improve recommendations.
-Specifically, our results indicate that the improvement in performance is unmistakable for all the baselines tested (multi-domain and multi-domain KGE) in almost all domains and metrics.
+Specifically, our results indicate that the improvement in performance is unmistakable for all the baselines tested in almost all domains and metrics.

 \textbf{Zero-shot setting.} The trends observed in the general setting hold up in the zero-shot setting as well, though there is greater variation.
-The multidomain KGE+GNN model is clearly the strongest model for users interacting with a new domain.
+The MultD KGE+GNN model is clearly the strongest model for users interacting with a new domain.

+\textbf{Comparison to CAT-ART} We find significant improvement over CAT-ART.
+It is worth noting that CAT-ART was originally trained on interaction graphs with 1-3 orders of magnitude greater density and may not perform as well with sparser data.